 Recognizing the Signs of Social Anxiety Disorder

 Social anxiety disorder’s numerous signs and symptoms fall into emotional, physical, and behavioral categories.
-Following is a closer look at each:

 - Persistent feelings of awkwardness, embarrassment, or self-consciousness around others

 - The constant fear that others are judging you